 Reflect on your recent behavior online or when interacting with the person who blocked you.
 Have you written or commented on something that goes against their beliefs, opinions, or philosophy?
 Objectively examine your own online behavior to see if you may have offended them.

-If you just broke up, let it go.
+If you just broke up, don’t reach out.

 Moving on is usually the best option, especially if they are an ex.
 Being blocked can be painful, but the most reasonable solution is likely to continue living your life and forget about them (at least for now).
 This is especially true if you just broke up.
 People often cut off contact with their exes after a breakup to give themselves space to heal.